MindSphere Gateway¶

 .
 The X-XSS-Protection

-is provided for compatibility reasons for users of older browsers and is used to prevent the loading of the pages when they detect reflected cross-site-scripting (XSS) attack.
-See also the corresponding documentation about the X-XSS-Protection header.
+is provided for compatibility reasons for users of older browsers and is used to prevent the loading of the pages when they detect a reflected cross-site scripting (XSS) attack. refer to the corresponding documentation about the X-XSS-Protection header.

 The X-Content-Type-Options